N12 – Terminating a Tenancy for Purchaser’s Own Use

 Landlord’s own use means that the rental unit is required for the residential use by:

-• The landlord or their spouse;
+• The landlord or landlord’s spouse;

 • A child or parent of the landlord or their spouse; or